mjakubowski84/parquet4s/README.md

 ).runForeach(println)
 ```

-## Before-read filtering or Filter pushdown
+## Before-read filtering or filter pushdown

 One of the best features of Parquet is efficient way of fitering.
 Parquet files contain additional metadata that can be leveraged to drop chunks of data without scanning them.
 Since version 0.10.0 Parquet4S allows do define filter predicates both in core and akka module in order to push filtering out from Scala collections or Akka Stream down to point before file content is even read.